Navigation

 Self-help for male infertility

-There are lots of things you can do to help boost your fertility.
+There are lots of things you can do to try to help boost your fertility.

 Timing

 If you’re having unprotected vaginal sex to conceive, have sex regularly, every two or three days.
-This will maximise the chance of pregnancy by making sure you’re having sex during your partner’s most fertile time of the month.
-Some lubricants can affect the quality of your sperm and make them less likely to fertilise an egg – ask a pharmacist which types are suitable to use.
+Some lubricants can affect the quality of your sperm so they’re less likely to fertilise an egg – ask a pharmacist which lubricants are suitable.

 Lifestyle and diet

 If you smoke, stop.
-Ask your GP to refer you to a stop smoking service for help.
-If you regularly drink alcohol, try to cut down, or don’t drink at all.
-And since drugs can affect your sperm, it’s best not to take them too.
+Ask your GP or pharmacist about the best way to stop smoking.
+If you regularly drink alcohol, try to cut down or don’t drink at all.
+Since drugs can affect your sperm, it’s best not to take them.

-If you’re overweight, try to lose some weight, as it may help.
+If you’re overweight, try to lose some weight.

 Medicines

-If you take medicines for another health problem, speak to your GP or pharmacist as some medicines can affect sperm production.
+Some medicines can affect sperm production – see our section on causes of male infertility.
 Some antidepressants and medicines for high blood pressure can affect ejaculation.
 But don’t stop taking any prescribed medicines before you talk to your GP.
 They may need to change which medicines you take or adjust your dose.

 Avoiding work hazards

-Some jobs involve working with hazards that can affect your fertility, such as heat, metals, pesticides and X-rays.
-If your GP thinks that your work could be affecting your fertility, they may suggest that you speak to your employer or an occupational health advisor at your workplace.
+Some work hazards can affect your fertility.
+These include heat, metals, and pesticides.
+If something at work is affecting your fertility, you may need to speak to your employer or an occupational health advisor at your workplace.
+They may be able to reduce your exposure.

 Reduce stress